timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 <CreateHypertableStocks />

-When you ingest data into a transactional database like TimescaleDB, it is more efficient to insert data in batches rather than inserting data row-by-row.
+When you ingest data into a transactional database like Timescale, it is more efficient to insert data in batches rather than inserting data row-by-row.
 Using one transaction to insert multiple rows can significantly increase the overall ingest capacity and speed of your TimescaleDB database.